Adolfo-AB/etch-a-sketch/README.md

 # etch-a-sketch
-Etch-a-sketch dummy project (The Odin Project)
+Etch-a-sketch dummy project (part of The Odin Project curriculum)